Part 2

 Flamingos, as far as Eku could see, as though the flock stretched all the way to wherever Ulanga was setting.

-Before them lay expansive, alluvial flats through which the massive river coursed sluggishly, as an inexorable, tidal force.
+Forced west, before the tribe lay expansive, alluvial flats through which the massive river coursed sluggishly, as an inexorable, tidal force.

 The Zambezi humbled those thoughts.

-The Abantu trekked steadily upriver, Eku glad to see the endless plain of grass transform to traditional savannah, with patches of mopane woodland and the return of the upside down trees Yathi liked so much.
+The Abantu trekked steadily upriver, Eku glad to see the endless plains of grass transform to traditional savannah, with patches of mopane woodland and the return of the upside down trees Yathi liked so much.

 Shatsheli-lambo dominated the landscape, often breaking into thick channels with numerous islands and outlying streams.